ExitGNU/exitgnu.github.io/motivations.md

 Richard Stallman is a very influential personality, which can bend the community at its will.
 This has clearly been shown by the veneration and support that he has in the free software community.
 This is cult-ish behaviour, and software isn't about religious tactics nor politics.

 If you're a FSF maintainer or are associated with them in some way, **wake up.
-Realise who you're being lead by.**
+Realise who you're being led by.**

 Of course, you may have your own motivations for avoiding GNU software and you are very much welcomed to share them as well.
 I'm pretty sure I'm not alone in this.